alexisakers/BulletinBoard/README.md

 ## Creating Custom Items

-To create custom bulletin items, create a class that implements the `BulletinItem`.
+To create custom bulletin items, create a class that implements the `BulletinItem` protocol.
 To learn with a concrete example, you can read the implementation of `PageBulletinItem`.

-### Conforming to BulletinItem
+### Conforming to `BulletinItem`

 To conform to this protocol, you need to add the required properties and implement two methods: